-As demonstrated by the following graphs, during the cumulative four-year period ended December 31, 2023, the compensation paid to the PEOs and the average compensation paid to the other NEOs was aligned with the Company's net income and EPS performance.
-In 2023, WEC Energy Group's EPS performance is shown on an adjusted (non-GAAP) basis.
-Pursuant to the terms of the Company's short-term performance plan, in 2023, almost 75% of the payout was based upon the Company's adjusted EPS performance, and almost 25% was based upon the Company's performance against cash flow goals.
-As discussed further in "Compensation Discussion and Analysis," for 2023, the maximum level payout under the Company's short-term performance plan with respect to EPS was set at the top of the Company's EPS guidance range for 2023.
-The Company's strong performance against the EPS and cash flow goals in 2023 resulted in maximum level payouts for each measure.
+As demonstrated by the following graphs, during the cumulative five-year period ended December 31, 2024, the compensation paid to the PEOs and the average compensation paid to the other NEOs was aligned with the Company's net income and EPS performance.
+In 2024 and 2023, WEC Energy Group's EPS performance is shown on an adjusted (non-GAAP) basis.
+Pursuant to the terms of the Company's short-term performance plan, in 2024, almost 75% of the payout was based upon the Company's adjusted EPS performance, and almost 25% was based upon the Company's performance against cash flow goals.
+See "Compensation Discussion and Analysis" for information on how the EPS and cash flow targets were established for 2024, as well as the performance metrics applicable to Mr. Hooper's 2024 annual cash incentive award.
+The Company's strong performance against the EPS and cash flow goals in 2024 resulted in maximum level payouts for each measure.